Update Regarding Math Placement Exams: April 15, 2020

 You may take the Placement Exam once during each of these periods:

-- July 16th through November 15th (good for the Fall and upcoming Spring and Summer),
+- June 16th through October 15th (good for Math courses that begin June 15th 2020 and Summer Session II calendar year 2020, and also Fall and upcoming Spring and Summer),

 You may not need to take the math placement exam if you either